commercetools/commercetools-payone-integration/README.md

 If you want to add a useful functionality or found a bug please open an issue here to announce and discuss what you have in mind.
 Then fork the project somewhere or in GitHub and create a pull request here once you're done.

-fooBar (target group are solution implementors using the integration)

 ## Development Notes